NLESC-JCER/QMCTorch/README.md

 We then have defined a Slater pooling layer that that computes values of all the required Slater determinant.
 Finally a fully connected layer sums up the determinants.
 The weight of this last layer are the CI coefficients that can as well be optimized.

+In parallel we also have defined a Jastrow layer that computes the e-e distance and the value of the Jastrow factor.
+There again the parameters of the layer can be  optimized during the training of the wave function.